 Ideally, both parties should have an equal say in the management of their money.
 I have discovered that in abusive relationships, one party having sole control over money is very common, but in healthy relationships, it’s important to be transparent and communicative about finances.

 As a financial coach, I often see couples struggling with money.
-They might have one person who takes control of the management and one that doesn’t even know how to access the accounts.
+They might have one person who takes control of the management and one that doesn’t even know how to access the joint account.
 It’s common but not ideal.
 In a healthy relationship, there should be transparency over spending, savings, retirement, credit scores and goals.

 It’s not fair for one person to handle the huge responsibility of money on their own.